Please note: Find out your collection days and download a calendar using our bin collection day search

 Where can I recycle textiles?

-Please take clean textiles such as clothes, sheets, towels, curtains and pairs of shoes to the banks located at our Neighbourhood Recycling Points or you can take them to a Household Waste Recycling Site.
+Clean textiles such as clothes, sheets, towels, curtains and pairs of shoes can be taken to the textile banks located at our Neighbourhood Recycling Points or you can take them to a Household Waste Recycling Site.